jbarndt/fcbh-dataset-io/testing/README.md

 - USX Text Edit refers to USX text edited to contain only content in Script
 - Script refers to Excel spreadsheets used in process of recording Audio Bible
 - Whisper is a Speech to Text program produced by OpenAI
+- FastText is a Word Encoding program produced by Meta
+- Aeneas is a Timestamp generating program
+- Librosa is an MFCC generating program

 ## Script level text tests